Murder of Sydney Loofe: Convictions and sentences

-It took the jury only a few hours to reach the decision to convict Trail with first-degree murder, conspiracy to commit murder, and improper disposal of human skeletal remains.
+It took the jury less than three hours to reach the decision to convict Trail with first-degree murder, conspiracy to commit murder, and improper disposal of human skeletal remains.
 Trail sought a new trial, a request that was rejected by Judge Vicky Johnson.
 Boswell fared better with her request to change venue, which was granted due to prejudice.
 In February 2020, District Judge Julie Smith recused herself as she was instrumental in the recent implementation of Nebraska's execution protocol.

 In October 2020, a jury convicted Boswell of murder in the first degree, conspiracy to commit murder, and improper disposal of human remains.
 In June 2021, the three-judge panel unanimously agreed to sentence Trail to death.
 Appealing the sentence, Trail sought to represent himself, a request that was denied.
 Boswell was sentenced to life in prison after one of the three judges opined that Boswell’s actions did not meet the standard of "exceptional depravity" needed for imposing the capital punishment.

 In an unrelated case, Boswell and Trail were sentenced for defrauding hundreds of thousands of dollars from interstate coin buyers.
 Trail already had a criminal background involving forged checks.

 Boswell is now an inmate at the Nebraska Correctional Center for Women in York.
 Trail is on death row at the Tecumseh State Correctional Institution in Tecumseh.